coreos/tectonic-installer/Documentation/install/azure/azure-terraform.md

  - **DNS** - Setup your DNS zone in a resource group called `tectonic-dns-group` or specify a different resource group using the `tectonic_azure_dns_resource_group` variable below.
 We use a separate resource group assuming that you have a zone that you already want to use.
 Follow the [docs to set one up][azure-dns].
  - **Tectonic Account** - Register for a [Tectonic Account][register], which is free for up to 10 nodes.
 You will need to provide the cluster license and pull secret below.
+ - **Azure CLI** - The Azure Command line interface is required to generate Azure credentials.

 ## Getting Started